-- (a) The Contractor is a recipient expending Federal awards received directly from Federal awarding agencies, or - (b) The Contractor is a subrecipient expending Federal awards received from a pass-through entity such as the State, County or community based organization. - d.
-The audit shall be completed by the 15th day of the fifth month following the end of the Contractor's fiscal year.
+- (a) The Contractor is a recipient expending Federal awards received directly from Federal awarding agencies, or - (b) The Contractor is a subrecipient expending Federal awards received from a pass-through entity such as the State, County or community based organization. - (4) If the Contractor submits to DHS a report of an audit other than an OMB A-133 audit, the Contractor must also submit a certification indicating the Contractor has not expended \$300,000 or more in federal funds for the year covered by the audit report. - d.
 Two copies of the audit report shall be delivered to the DHS program funding this agreement.
 The audit report must identify the Contractor's legal name and the number assigned to this agreement.
-The report shall be due within 30 days after the completion of the audit.
+The audit report shall be due within 30 days after the completion of the audit.
 Upon receipt of said audit report, the DHS program contract manager shall forward the audit report to DHS' Audits and Investigations Unit. - e.
 The cost of the audits described herein may be included in the funding for this agreement up to the proportionate amount this agreement represents of the Contractor's total revenue.
 The DHS program funding this agreement must provide advance written approval of the specific amount allowed for said audit expenses. - f.
 The State or its authorized designee, including the Bureau of State Audits, is responsible for conducting agreement performance audits which are not financial and compliance audits.
 Performance audits are defined by Generally Accepted Government Auditing Standards. - g.
 Nothing in this agreement limits the State's responsibility or authority to enforce State law or regulations, procedures, or reporting requirements arising thereto. - h.
 Nothing in this provision limits the authority of the State to make audits of this contract, provided however, that if independent audits arranged for by the Contractor meet Generally Accepted Governmental Auditing Standards, the State shall rely on those audits and any additional audit work and shall build upon the work already done. - i.
 The State may, at its option, direct its own auditors to perform either of the audits described above.
 The Contractor will be given advance written notification, if the State chooses to exercise its option to perform said audits.